temporalio/documentation/docs/cloud-context/namespaces-create.md

 ### Create a Namespace using Temporal Cloud UI

 1. Gather the information listed earlier in [Information needed to create a Namespace](#information-needed-to-create-a-namespace).
-1. In a browser, go to [https://cloud.temporal.io](https://cloud.temporal.io) and log in.
+1. Go to the Temporal Cloud UI and log in.
 1. On the left side of the window, click **Namespaces**.
 1. On the **Namespaces** page, click **Create Namespace** in the upper-right portion of the window.
 1. On the **Create Namespace** page in **Name**, enter the Namespace Name.